pluralsight/guides/in-review/devops/try-docker-vanilla/article.md

 CMD ["/helloWorld"]
 ```

-It tells Docker to seed the image from the `scratch` (Ubuntu 14LTS) image, which is completely empty, and add the helloWorld executable to it as target path `/helloWorld` and the startup command is to execute /helloWorld.
+This tells Docker to seed the image from the `scratch` (Ubuntu 14LTS) image, which is completely empty, and add the helloWorld executable to it as target path `/helloWorld` and the startup command is to execute /helloWorld.

-Now build the image with
+Now build the image with:

 ```bash
 $ docker build -t "helloWorld" .